pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 # Schema & Objects

 **Objects** in PIPEFORCE are custom models that represent data of a specific app or process.
-For example an `Invoice` or `Person` object.
+For example, an `Invoice` or `Person` object.
 The structure of such objects can by defined using a Schema.
 Also forms need such a Schema for its field structure.

-For example before you can use a form, you need to know which “type of data” such a form produces: After a form was submitted, it creates a new data set called an **object** and stores it into the property store.
-The structure of such an object (which fields it has) is defined in a JSON Schema.
+For example, before you can use a form, you need to know which “type of data” such a form produces: After a form was submitted, it creates a new dataset called an **object** and stores it into the property store.
+The structure of such an object (i.e. which fields it has) is defined in a JSON Schema.

-**JSON Schema** is a formalized format to describe data structures in the JSON document format.
+**JSON Schema** is a formalized format to describe data structures in the JSON format.
 It is similar to XML Schema, DTD or Database Schemas.

 See here for more details about the JSON schema specification: [https://json-schema.org/](https://json-schema.org/)